March 5, 2024 6:30 pm

 Town Hall Seattle, Livestream (Hybrid)

-I’m an artist.
-My job is social impact.
-I don’t have time to *not* be hopeful… I’m an artist…culture is rare air in the lungs of the body politic…I work to remember those who can’t breathe…
+Marc Bamuthi Joseph is an artist.
+His job is social impact.
+He doesn’t have time to *not* be hopeful…he is an artist…culture is rare air in the lungs of the body politic…he works to remember those who can’t breathe…

-I am an artist, a father, a first generation American, and a cultural futurist embracing the privilege of residence at the Meany Center.
-Collectively we are exploring the deployment of artistic intelligence as an agent of public healing.
+Collectively, we are exploring the deployment of artistic intelligence as an agent of public healing.
 We are co-concerned with the final frontier of culture and the foundational plane of public health.
 We are well aware of the American trend of cultural erasure and thus, we aspire towards an American democracy that embodies the ideal of inspiration for all.
-I stand with the Meany Center and the UW community in the throes of active inquiry and compassionate place making.
-We are a creative ecosystem of artists, students, faculty, health professionals, and invested community members all co-creating healthy spaces of stakeholdership in the public imagination.

 About the speaker